Jerome and Dorothy Lemelson Professor of Management

 Professor of Global Economics and Management

-Kristin Forbes is the Jerome and Dorothy Lemelson Professor of Management and a Professor of Global Economics and Management at the MIT Sloan School of Management.
+Kristin Forbes is the Jerome and Dorothy Lemelson Professor of Management and Global Economics at MIT’s Sloan School of Management.

-General Expertise: Applied economics; Capital controls; Contagion; Currency; Economic crisis; Economics; Economy, current conditions; Emerging markets; Exchange rates; Federal Reserve; Financial markets; Foreign investment; Global economics; Globalization; Interest rates; International economics; International finance; Investment, foreign; Macroeconomics; Monetary economics; Monetary policy; Political economy; United States
+General Expertise: Applied economics; Austerity; Contagion; Currency; Economic crisis; Economics; Emerging markets; Federal Reserve; Global economics; Inflation; Interest rates; International economics; International finance; Macroeconomics; Monetary policy; United Kingdom; United States

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.